Head Boy and Head Girl Message

 I have recently just spent a staggering 3 weeks wild camping and trekking across Iceland, this once in a lifetime chance was a breathtaking and phenomenal experience.
 You really won't be given this anywhere else!
 Also, the Duke of Edinburgh award, a camping expedition, is an additional golden opportunity which will set you apart from other people in the future!

 Northfield is a very great school, which will give you the best possible start in life.

 Hello, I am Alex, head boy at Northfield.
 Northfield is a First Class school where staff have a passion and genuine interest in the education and development of students.
 Not only are the staff excellent, but also the facilities, including the brand new year 7 school with state of the art learning facilities, including new science labs, dining facility and an outdoor teaching area.
 This allows new students to be easily integrated into secondary school life, which at first may seem like a daunting experience.
-New students are mostly separated in this facility, keeping them away from the congestion of the main school and helping to eliminate the potential stresses a new pupil may feel joining such a large secondary school.
+New students are mostly separated in this facility, keeping them away from the congestion of the main school and helping to eliminate the potential stresses a new student may feel joining such a large secondary school.
 Thus, allowing them an extra year to adjust to their new environment and ensuring that they are comfortable and have a positive learning experience.